johndatserakis/file-upload-with-preview/README.md

 **file-upload-with-preview** aims to address the issue of showing a preview of a user's uploaded image in a simple to use package.

 ### Features
 - Shows the actual image preview in the case of a single uploaded .jpg, .jpeg, .gif, or .png image.
 Shows a *success-image* in the case of an uploaded .pdf file, uploaded video, or other unrenderable file - so the user knows their image was collected successfully.
-In the case of multiple selcted files, the users selected images will be shown in a grid.
+In the case of multiple selected files, the user's selected images will be shown in a grid.
 - Shows the image name in the input bar.
 Shows the count of selected images in the case of multiple selections within the same input.
 - Allows the user to clear their upload, and clear individual images in the `multiple` grid.
 - Looks great - styling based on Bootstrap 4's [custom file-upload](https://getbootstrap.com/docs/4.0/components/forms/#file-browser) style.